nikkomiu/phoenix_inline_svg/README.md

 # Phoenix Inline SVG

 Adds support for inline SVG files in Phoenix Framework.
-This package allows you to quickly and easily add SVG files into your HTML templates.
+This package allows you to quickly and easily add SVG files into your HTML templates in Phoenix Framework.

 ## Installation